Krak8/MC-Startup/README.md

 - A Windows operating system
 - Java 8 or later (depending on the server version.)
 - A command-line tool such as Command Prompt or PowerShell
+- Text editor

 ## How to use
-1. Download the script and save it as a '.bat' file. [download latest](https://github.com/Krak8/MC-Startup/releases/latest/download/AdvanceStart.bat)
+1. Download the script and save it as a '.bat' file. [download latest](https://github.com/Krak8/MC-Startup/releases/latest/download/start.bat)
 2. Run the script either by double clicking it or executing using console.
 3. First run will ask question and generate the config and store it in "AdvanceStartup" directory.
 4. Edit config in "AdvanceStartup" directory if necessarry.